Delivering digital training to small businesses

 Globally, more than one billion dollars is spent annually on training entrepreneurs and small businesses.
 Despite this investment, a typical training program improves business practices by only five percentage points—so if a course tries to teach firm owners 20 new practices, they adopt one of them on average.
 Classroom-based training has remained the most popular method to deliver training.
-But digital training for small businesses has shown increasing promise, especially with Covid-19 and the shift to online alternatives.
-Additionally, delivery costs for digital learning are considerably lower than classroom-based training, and digital delivery channels can reach a greater number of people, increasing its cost effectiveness in the longer term.
+But digital training for small businesses has shown increasing promise, especially with COVID-19 and the shift to online alternatives.
+Additionally, delivery costs for digital learning are considerably lower than classroom-based training, and digital delivery channels can reach a greater number of people, increasing its cost-effectiveness in the longer term.

 This brief focuses on delivering training to small businesses using digital channels.
 There are many ways that training can be digitally delivered: messaging apps and chatbots, videos, virtual reality, learning platforms, and live streaming.
-When designed well, digital learning can integrate techniques that increase knowledge retention and user engagement, leading to positive impacts for small business capacity building.
+When designed well, digital learning can integrate techniques that increase knowledge retention and user engagement, leading to positive impacts on small business capacity building.
 See this complementary brief for design considerations for digital training programs.